 SEO marketers use this type of keyword to target a specific item or content that a consumer is looking for.
 They often have moderate competition and a decent click-through rate.
 This means that while your website may receive good traffic, it may not receive the highest viewership compared to other keywords.
 Because of the stronger opportunity broad-match keywords provide compared to general keywords, they’re more highly used for good performance.

 Related reading: Keyword Gap Analysis Tools for Planning Your Strategy

 The SEO strategy you use is highly dependent on your target audience and your industry.
 Therefore, businesses need to optimize their SEO strategy to fit the needs of their individual company.
 This ensures the content reaches the right audience.
 Despite these specifications, there are some steps you can take to ensure you’re on the right track when building an SEO strategy.
 Here’s a 16-step, in-depth process to help you create an effective SEO strategy for any business:

-Before you build an SEO strategy, assess the current state of your website.
-Determine ways to improve it by clicking through every section.
+Before you build an SEO strategy, it’s crucial to know where your website and content stand.
+The best way to identify where improvements are needed and where to focus your content marketing efforts, perform an analysis.
+Go through the user journey, clicking through each section.
 It’s also important to consider what your target audience would get out of a visit to your website and what you can do to help them stay longer.
 In addition, determine if the current keywords you’re using and the content you’re housing are helping your search engine rankings.
 If not, make adjustments as needed.